The supply of residential accommodation in a dwelling is exempt from GST.

 A stakeholder relationship requires agreement by all parties.
 A person cannot declare themselves a stakeholder unilaterally.

-Sometimes the price of goods or services will change after an invoice has been prepared or a payment made.
+Sometimes the price of goods or services will change after an invoice has been provided or a payment made.

 Reduction of the agreed price

-If you supply goods and services and reduce the price of the supply after issuing an invoice or receiving payment, you must include the amount of the reduction in the taxable period it was made in.
-This is usually the taxable period when the credit note was issued.
+If you supply goods and services and reduce the price of the supply after providing taxable supply information or receiving payment, you must include the amount of the reduction in the return period it was made in.
+This is usually the return when the supply correction information was issued.

-The buyer must include the reduction shown on the credit note in the return for the period covering the time of reduction.
-This is usually the period in which the credit note was received.
+If you’re the buyer, you must include the reduction shown on the supply correction information in the return period covering the time of reduction.
+This is usually the period the supply correction information was received.

 Increase of the agreed price

-If you supply goods or services and increase the price of the supply after issuing an invoice or receiving payment, you must include the amount of the increase in the taxable period in which it was made.
-This is usually the taxable period in which you issued the debit note.
+If you supply goods or services and increase the price of the supply after providing taxable supply information or receiving payment, you must include the amount of the increase in the return period it was made in.
+This is usually the return for the period you provided the supply correction information.

-If you have already issued a tax invoice, you must issue a debit note for any increase in price.
+If you have already provided taxable supply information, you must also provide supply correction information for any increase in price.

-The buyer must include the increase shown on the debit note in the return covering the time the increase was made.
-This is usually the taxable period in which the debit note was received.
+The buyer, must include the supply correction information in the return covering the time the increase was made.
+This is usually the return for the period the supply correction information was received.

-If the invoice and credit note were issued in the same period, Kevin could have shown the net amount of $900 in Box 5 instead.
+If the taxable supply information and supply correction information were issued in the same return period, Kevin could have shown the net amount of $900 in his total sales instead.
+Maria could claim the net purchase of $900.

-If a registered person purchases a taxable activity that includes a dwelling, the dwelling must be treated as a separate (exempt) supply.
+If you are a registered person and you purchase a taxable activity that includes a dwelling, the dwelling may be treated as a separate supply.

-To be able to claim a GST credit in this case, the purchaser must show the extent that the dwelling is used in the taxable activity.
+To be able to claim a GST credit in this case, you must show the extent the dwelling is used in the taxable activity.

-The purchaser may be able to claim some GST on the purchase and may need to make ongoing adjustments.
+You may be able to claim some GST on the purchase and you may need to make ongoing adjustments.

 Progress payments, like periodic payments made under hire agreements, are treated as a series of separate supplies for each period of the agreement.